mythosxin/local-img-helper/README.md

 yarn add local-img-helper --dev
 ```

-## Params

--   path: string

-your files path, `--path` is required.
-you can use `yarn static-check --path=src` in your terminal or add a command in `scripts` of file "package.json"
+you can use `yarn static-check --path=src` in your terminal or add a command in `scripts` of file "package.json".

 ```
 {